-6.2.5.2 Water Management
+6.2.6.2 Water Management

-Water required for construction activities such as dust suppression and concrete production will need to be managed well, and alternative water sources must be utilised so as not to impact on bores or the airport's needs for ARFF.
-As discussed in section 4.1.3, day to day activities can be sourced from the airport supply, but for any significant water needs such as dust suppressing or concrete production, water can either be sourced directly from SIWA, which only provides intermittent supply to Henderson, or from the nearby designated rivers, rainwater harvesting or trucking by water tanks.
+Water required for construction activities such as dust suppression and concrete production will need to be managed well, and alternative water sources must be utilised so as not to impact on bores or the airport's needs for aircraft rescue and firefighting.
+Day to day activities can be sourced from the airport supply, but for any significant water needs such as large amounts of concrete production, water can either be sourced directly from SIWA, which only provides intermittent supply to Henderson, or from the nearby designated rivers, rainwater harvesting or trucking by water tanks.

-It will be Contractors responsibility to undertake groundwater and surface water monitoring at the laydown area and asphalt plant locations.
+It will be Contractors responsibility to undertake groundwater and surface water monitoring at the laydown area and construction locations.
 The Supervision Engineer ensures that the Contractor monitors groundwater monitoring before, mid and end of the project as well as quarterly monitoring of surface water.
 The parameters that should be monitored include pH, electrical conductivity, total petroleum hydrocarbons (for potential petroleum contamination), and total nitrogen (for potential sewage contamination), or as agreed with ECD and the SIRAP2 NSS.
 The Supervision Engineer will audit the results of the water quality test for compliance.